Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Best Practices for Authentication

 🔒 1.
-Keep your Client Secret private
+Keep your API Key private

 Store it using environment variables or secret managers.
+Never hard-code it into your source code.

 🔑 2.
 Use separate keys for separate environments